Brian Dennehy

 Death2020-04-15

 BiographyBrian Manion Dennehy (July 9, 1938 – April 15, 2020) was an American actor of stage, television, and film.
-He won two Tony Awards, an Olivier Award, and a Golden Globe, and received six Primetime Emmy Award nominations.
+He won two Tony Awards, a Laurence Olivier Award, and a Golden Globe Award, as well as nominations for six Primetime Emmy Awards and a Grammy Award.
 Dennehy had roles in over 180 films and in many television and stage productions.
 His film roles included First Blood (1982), Gorky Park (1983), Silverado (1985), Cocoon (1985), F/X (1986), Presumed Innocent (1990), Tommy Boy (1995), Romeo + Juliet (1996), Ratatouille (2007), and Knight of Cups (2015).
-Dennehy won the Golden Globe Award for Best Actor in a Miniseries or Television Film for his role as Willy Loman in the television film Death of a Salesman (2000).
+Dennehy won the Golden Globe Award for Best Actor – Miniseries or Television Film for his role as Willy Loman in the television film Death of a Salesman (2000).
 Dennehy's final film was Driveways (2019), in which he plays a veteran of the Korean War, living alone, who befriends a young, shy boy who has come with his mother to clean out his deceased aunt's hoarded home.

 According to Variety, Dennehy was "perhaps the foremost living interpreter" of playwright Eugene O'Neill's works on stage and screen.
 He had a decades-long relationship with Chicago's Goodman Theatre where much of his O'Neill work originated.
 He also regularly played Canada's Stratford Festival, especially in works by William Shakespeare and Samuel Beckett.
 He once gave credit for his award-winning performances to the plays’ authors: "When you walk with giants, you learn how to take bigger steps."
 Dennehy was inducted into the American Theater Hall of Fame in 2010.